Our office is open Mondays and Thursday from 10 a.m. to 3 p.m. for document pick up ONLY.

 Fall 2020 enrollment will be required for all international students to maintain their F-1 or J-1 student immigration status.
 At this time, all standard requirements that limit online course enrollment are in place.

-If you do go back to your home country now or during the summer, it is vitally important that you monitor HealthAlerts.unt.edu for the most recent campus information, that you stay aware of CDC travel watches, alerts and warnings, and seek out additional CDC and State Department updates, and that you monitor our website for immigration-related travel updates.
+If you do go back to your home country during the summer, it is vitally important that you monitor HealthAlerts.unt.edu for the most recent campus information, that you stay aware of CDC travel watches, alerts and warnings, and seek out additional CDC and State Department updates, and that you monitor our website for immigration-related travel updates.

 - On Friday, January 31, 2020, President Trump signed Proclamation 9984 which suspends entry into the United States of all foreign nationals (immigrants, nonimmigrants, and other non U.S. citizens) who were physically present within the People's Republic of China (excluding Macau and Hong Kong) during the 14-day period preceding their entry or attempted entry into the United States.
 There are some exclusions to this suspended entry.
 This ban is effective February 2nd at 4:00 pm central standard time.

 - On February 29, 2020, an additional Presidential Proclamation was issued.
 This proclamation suspends entry of all foreign nationals (immigrants, nonimmigrants, and other non U.S. citizens) who were physically present within Iran during the 14 day period prior to their entry or attempted entry to the United States.
 There are some exclusions to this suspended entry.
 This ban is effective March 2nd at 4:00 pm central standard time.